JacquotQ/GDPR-compliance-with-Glass-Box/legalbert_gdpr/README.md

-# LegalBERT for GDPR Clause Classification
+# LegalBERT for GDPR legal analysis

-This project fine-tunes a LegalBERT model to classify GDPR-related clauses in legal texts.
+This project fine-tunes a LegalBERT model to predict GDPR cases.

 ## 📁 Project Structure